wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

 Encoder Distance per Pulse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The distance per pulse is specified by calling the encoder's ``setDistancePerPulse`` method.
-Note that for the WPILib Encoder class, "pulse" refers to a full encoder cycle (i.e. four edges), and thus will be 1/4 the value that was specified in the FRC-Characterization config.
+Note that for the WPILib Encoder class, "pulse" refers to a full encoder cycle (i.e. four edges), and thus will be 1/4 the value that was specified in the SysId config.
 Remember, as well, that the distance should be measured in meters!

 .. tabs::